How to take screenshots with Puppeteer

 You can also wait:

-A screenshot of the page area
+How to take a screenshot of the page area

 To take the screenshot of the page area, use the clip option: